Children's Chapel, St James' Church, Sydney: Imagery

 The images in the murals depict the wassailing song "As I Sat Under A Sycamore Tree", itself a variant of the carol "I Saw Three Ships", in which the Holy Family sail into Bethlehem with Saint Michael and Saint John as their boatmen.
 At that time, the Sydney Harbour Bridge was being built and it can be seen under construction from both sides of the chapel.
-From the perspective of the entrance to the chapel, depictions of the southern side of Sydney Harbour with the south pylon of the Harbour Bridge under construction can be seen on the right-hand side along with Circular Quay, the spire of St James', Garden Island, Woolloomoolloo Bay and in the distance, the spire of St John's Darlinghurst.
+From the perspective of the entrance to the chapel, depictions of the southern side of Sydney Harbour with the south pylon of the Harbour Bridge under construction can be seen on the right-hand side along with Circular Quay, the spire of St James', Garden Island, Woolloomooloo Bay and in the distance, the spire of St John's Darlinghurst.
 St Michael in a boat with pink sails dominates the foreground of one section, in the background of which HMAS Sydney and HMAS Melbourne can be seen berthed at Garden Island.

-On the left side is the north shore of Sydney with Admiralty House, Taronga Park and McMahon's Point.
+On the left side is the north shore of Sydney with Admiralty House, Taronga Park and McMahons Point.
 On either side of the door are Saint John the Baptist and the Angel of Mercy, with a cockatoo.
 To the left of the altar is the Child Jesus with Mary his mother, sitting on deck, with Sydney Heads in the background beyond the rigging.
 Saint Joseph is featured in the window recess to the right.

 The ceiling features arches of blue and gold with panels of fuchsias and flowering cedar for the sycamore of the text.
 On the North wall is an image of a man in clerical vestments, a style that was depreciated in the Diocese of Sydney in the 1930s for being "popish", providing an important historical record of church practice of the time of the painting.